Kedree/UMF-QISKIT-EXAMPLES/Basics/CircuitBasics/CircuitBasics.md

 # Circuit Basics

+##Circuit Creation and Representation (Testing to show different heading sizes)

 ### Circuit Code

 Basic Quantum Circuits can be made quite easily but more complexities can be added: